Benin: Administrative divisions

+Military

 Demographics

 The majority of Benin's 11,485,000 inhabitants live in the south of the country.
 The life expectancy is 62 years.
 About 42 African ethnic groups live in this country, including the Yoruba in the southeast (migrated from Nigeria in the 12th century); the Dendi in the north-central area (who came from Mali in the 16th century); the Bariba and the Fula in the northeast; the Betammaribe and the Somba in the Atakora Mountains; the Fon in the area around Abomey in the South Central and the Mina, Xueda, and Aja (who came from Togo) on the coast.

-Migrations have brought other African nationals to Benin that include Nigerians, Togolese, and Malians.
-The foreign community includes Lebanese and Indians involved in trade and commerce.
 The personnel of European embassies and foreign aid missions and of nongovernmental organisations and missionary groups account for a part of the 5,500 European population.

-A part of the European population consists of Beninese citizens of French ancestry.
+Non-Africans include Europeans, Lebanese people and South Asians.